Get started – trading or limited partnershipThe page was last modified:

 2. Apply for F-tax and VAT registration

 The company must then register with the Swedish Tax Agency (Skatteverket).
-The company need to apply for F-tax and VAT registration and, if relevant, register as an employer.
+The company needs to apply for F-tax and VAT registration and, if relevant, register as an employer.

-As a partner you must complete a preliminary VAT and PAYE return (self assessment).
-Based on this self-tax assessment, the Swedish Tax Agency decides on your preliminary A tax (special A tax).
+As a partner you must complete a preliminary self-assessment.
+Based on this tax self- assessment, the Swedish Tax Agency decides on your preliminary tax.

 3. Other permits

-There might be other permits or registrations that you need to consider when starting your business.
+There might be other permits or applications that you need to consider when starting your business.

-In our service Find permits you can find permits by category or in our list from A to Ö. You can also find information on permits and registrations which are specific for a certain profession.
+In our service Find permits you can find permits by category or in our list from A to Ö. You can also find information there about permits and applications that are specific to certain professions.

 Do you have a Swedish identity number?

 If you have a Swedish identity number and e-identification (e-legitimation in Swedish) you can use our e-services on verksamt.se (Mina sidor) for company registration.
 However, these are only available in Swedish.

 Go to e-services for company registration (in Swedish)

 Read more about running a business in Sweden